Architected/next-js-sample-app/dapp-localhost.md

 ### 1.4 Configure public settings

 Your application has two client environments to operate in, dev and uat, each with their own settings and secrets.
-(Note the alpha environment only has trial plans for the time being).
+This enables you to follow a software lifecycle and and utilise the higher environments as you promote your own code closer to production.
+Note the alpha environment only has a trial plans so there is no production available.
+As such dev and uat should only be used in a testing and prototyping capacity.

 Ensure that the selected environment is 'Development' as per the screenshot below:

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/env-select.png" width="800">

-Next ensure that the Details tab is selected.
+Next ensure that the 'Details' tab is selected.

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/details-tab.png" width="800">